 It is believed that a tick has to be present on the skin for 24 to 48 hours to transmit the infection.
 There are several studies that state Borrelia burgdorferi can transmit as soon as it attaches to the body.
 Contrary to popular belief, most people with Lyme disease have no memory of a tick bite and a large percentage of people do not get the “tell tale bulls-eye rash.”

-The only way to know if a tic is carrying the infection is to have it tested, which can be almost impossible to do with a nymph tic.
+The only way to know if a tick is carrying the infection is to have it tested, which can be almost impossible to do with a nymph tick.
+And it can take weeks for results of the tick to come back, so taking medication while waiting is very important.

 How Common Is Lyme Disease?